-- The Health Professions Strategic Communication team works to promote faculty research and accomplishments through many channels, including the MU News Bureau.
+- The Health Sciences Strategic Communication team works to promote faculty research and accomplishments through many channels, including the MU News Bureau.
 Use this form to share news and/or request website updates.

 - MU research support – The Division of Research, Innovation and Impact offers resources, support and training that enable professional development, large interdisciplinary project grant support, innovation technology development and implementation, and Core Facilities support.